jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

+Here, you use:
-Here we are using the `def` keyword to define a function (you can also give a Java type in place of `def`, to make it look more like a Java method).
+* `def` keyword to define a function (you can also give a Java type in place of `def` to make it look more like a Java method)
-`=~` is Groovy syntax to match text against a regular expression; `[0]` looks up the first match, and `[1]` the first `(…)` group within that match.
+* `=~` is Groovy syntax to match text against a regular expression
+* `[0]` looks up the first match
+* `[1]` the first `(…)` group within that match

-The `readFile` step loads a text file from the workspace and returns its content.
-(Do _not_ try to use `java.io.File` methods, because these will refer to files on the master where Jenkins is running, not in the current workspace.)
+* `readFile` step loads a text file from the workspace and returns its content (do not try to use `java.io.File` methods -  these will refer to files on the master where Jenkins is running, not in the current workspace).
-There is also a `writeFile` step to save content to a text file in the workspace, and a `fileExists` step to check whether a file exists without loading it.
+* There is also a `writeFile` step to save content to a text file in the workspace
+* `fileExists` step to check whether a file exists without loading it.

-When you run the flow you should see
+When you run the flow you see:

 ```
 Building version 1.0-SNAPSHOT
 ```

-(Unless your _Script Security_ plugin is version 1.11 or higher, you may see a `RejectedAccessException` error at this point.
+**Note**: Unless your Script Security plugin is version 1.11 or higher, you may see a `RejectedAccessException` error at this point.
-If so, a Jenkins administrator will need to go to _Manage Jenkins » In-process Script Approval_ and _Approve_ `staticMethod org.codehaus.groovy.runtime.ScriptBytecodeAdapter findRegex java.lang.Object java.lang.Object`.
+If so, a Jenkins administrator will need to navigate to **Manage Jenkins » In-process Script Approval** and **Approve** `staticMethod org.codehaus.groovy.runtime.ScriptBytecodeAdapter findRegex java.lang.Object java.lang.Object`.
-Then try running your script again and it should work.)
+Then try running your script again and it should work.

 ## Serializing Local Variables

-If you tried inlining the `version` function as follows
+If you tried inlining the `version` function as follows:

 ```groovy
 node('remote') {